Djerba, Tunisia

 The Berbers who prefer to be Treated of Amazigh

-We are getting ready for a dip in the warm waters of the Gulf of Gabés, when one of the several owners of dromedaries that offer walks along the seaside approaches us.
+We prepare for a swim in the warm waters of the Gulf of Gabés, with Ras R'Mal, the Island of Flamingos offshore, when one of the several dromedary owners who offer tours along the seafront approaches us.

 The sun is about to set.
 We prefer to appreciate the phenomenon in the water than on the back of camelids.